Stellacore/peridetic/README.md

 	value (the non-binary values of .1, .3, .7).

 * "sqrt(abs)": Compute the square root of absolute value of each component.
-	Note on this AMD processor, sqrt() operation is about as fast as a multiply.
+	(Note on this AMD processor used for results below, the sqrt() operation is about as fast as a multiply operation).

 * "xyzForLpa": Full geodetic transformation: compute Cartesian "X,Y,Z" coordinates from Geodetic "Lon,Lat,Alt" values.